All content on this page is correct as of January 18, 2021

 • Holder of a short-term visa and are permitted to volunteer

-The deadline for pre-registration nurses to sit the Occupational Structured Clinical Examination (“OSCE”) has been extended to 31st December 2020 and those who do not pass on the first attempt will have until 31 May 2021 to do so.
+The deadline for you to sit the Occupational Structured Clinical Examination (OSCE) has been extended to 30 September 2021.
+If you do not pass on the first attempt, you’ll have until 31 December 2021 to pass the exam.

 The Home Office website states that if you have already applied for an extension you can email the NHS team to withdraw your existing application and apply for a refund.
 We do not recommend doing this without first taking advice, as if you withdraw your application and you have not been granted a free extension, you could become an overstayer.